sudohogan/sudohogan/README.md

 - Hello, I’m Isreal Koko Hogan.
-- A Junior Developer, and Skateboarder(Stress relief YKTV).
+- A Junior Developer, and Skateboarder(Stress relief yktv).
 - I code Flutter,
 - A little backend with ReactJS PHP and Golang.
 - I’m open to work or collaborate on Web/App projects, feel free to reach out.